Paleontologists uncover remarkable findings at three separate park sites, with potential for more new discoveries

 Christa Cherava Senior Manager of Conservation Programs

-Christa joined NPCA as an intern in 2005 to gain exposure to natural resource policy.
-Today she focuses on water issues and supports the science team.
+Christa joined NPCA as a Government Affairs Department intern to gain exposure to natural resource policy.
+Today she is part of the Conservation Programs Department where she focuses on water issues—including coastal resiliency, sustainability, and also supports their Science Team.